bhaktiMehndiratta10/Computer_Vision_Playground/README.md

 This repo holds practical exercises, sample codes, and step-by-step explorations of various computer vision concepts using OpenCV.
 Each notebook builds on core OpenCV functions, paired with visual examples and in-line explanations.

-This repo covers a wide range of core and applied computer vision topics, organized roughly like this:

 - **Basic Image Operations**
   Reading, resizing, rotating images; creating slideshows; handling multiple images.